NSO-developer/nso-concurrency-model/README.md

 <img src="pics/lsa-transaction.png" width="1000px" height="auto" alt="LSA transaction sequence diagram">

 You can imagine adding more RFS NSO instances, `lower-nso-3`, `lower-nso-4`, etc., to the existing two as the number of devices increases.
 One NSO; instance per multi-core processor and at least one CPU core per device (network element) is likely the most performant setup for this simulated work example.
-See the [Layered Services Architecture Guide](https://developer.cisco.com/docs/nso/guides/#!lsa-overview/lsa-overview) for more.
+See the NSO Administration Guide chapter [Layered Service Architecture](https://cisco-tailf.gitbook.io/nso-docs/administration/advanced-topics/layered-service-architecture) for more.

 As an example, a variant that starts four RFS transactions with a 1-second CPU time workload per transaction in both the service and validation callbacks, each RFS transaction pushing the device configuration to 1 device using synchronous commit queues, where each device simulates taking 1 second to make the configuration changes to the device: